Information

 Note that this is separate from the authority required to add/amend suppliers and make and authorise payments within the relevant finance system.

-5.5 How confident are you that you ensure that Finance (and Property where applicable) are informed of any changes to assets as they arise and that Financial records are maintained and kept up to date to reflect the assets held in your area?
+5.5 How confident are you that you ensure that Finance (and Property where applicable) are informed of any changes to assets as they arise and that Financial records are kept up to date to reflect the assets held in your area?

 Capitalised expenditure (PPE and Intangibles) must meet the approved corporate thresholds and definitions and be supported by Asset Addition forms.
 Any disposal of previously capitalised assets should be recorded correctly in corporate finance systems and supported by Asset Disposal forms.
 Further guidance is available from the Non-Current Accounts team and on the intranet.
 Where appropriate, further guidance and support on property matters is available from Property and Construction Division who should be contacted as early as possible in the process.